Blog

 • In women, sex hormones are released on certain days of the cycle (indicated by the doctor)

-• Do not take hormonal drugs before the test (unless otherwise indicated)
+• Do not accept hormonal drugs before the analysis (unless otherwise stated)

 Table: indicative indicators of the main hormones